 The safety and well-being of our employees and stakeholders remain one of our top priorities as we adapt to the new normal whilst providing uninterrupted services to our customers and ensuring business continuity and resilience.
-For both property development and property investment businesses, since the global outbreak of the COVID-19 pandemic in year 2020, the Group has continued to implement various initiatives and safety measures in compliance with the SOPs, guidelines and requirements issued by the Ministry of Health, National Security Council and any other relevant authorities in curbing the spread of COVID-19 virus to ensure business continuity while safeguarding the safety and health of employees, customers, tenants, contractors, subcontractors, visitors and other relevant stakeholders.
+For both property development and property investment businesses, despite the relaxation of COVID-19 movement control restrictions and other related limitations in which it is currently in the transition to the endemic phase, In addition, despite the relaxation of COVID-19 movement control restrictions and other related limitations in which it is currently in the transition to the endemic phase, the Group has remained vigilant in monitoring and ensuring the necessary precautionary steps and health and safety measures in place to prevent the risk of its recurrence or occurrence of any other health crisis that could adversely impact the lives of our workforce, contractors, tenants, customers and other stakeholders, while ensuring the business continuity of the Group.